CodePushGo/website/src/content/blog/en/capacitor-app-initialization-step-by-step-guide.md

 ## Summary

-This guide has walked through every phase of setting up and deploying a Capacitor app, covering all the essential steps needed to get started and ensure smooth operation.
+This guide has walked through every phase of setting up and deploying a React Native app, covering all the essential steps needed to get started and ensure smooth operation.

 ### Main Points

-Creating a Capacitor app requires careful attention to setup, configuration, and platform-specific adjustments.
-Setting up your development environment - including tools like **Node.js** and the **Capacitor CLI** - is a crucial starting point.
+Creating a React Native app requires careful attention to setup, configuration, and platform-specific adjustments.
+Setting up your development environment - including tools like **Node.js** and the **React Native CLI** - is a crucial starting point.
 Configuring platforms like iOS and Android ensures the app works seamlessly on native systems.

 Using an update system such as **CodePushGo** can simplify release management and help maintain app stability [\[1\]](https://capgo.app/).